mariuszdrynda/low-level-language/README.md

 ## Global variables

+Every global variable needs to be initialized.
+All global variables are availble all the time from any place in code.

 ## Functions

 Everything in passed to function by value (copyied).
 If you want to move by reference you have to explicitly pass pointer.

+Functions can not be nested.

 ### Command line arguments